Sajjan Kumar: Political career

 In 1977, Kumar was sworn in as the Delhi Councillor by prominent social activist Guru Radha Kishan.
-He was first elected to the Municipal Corporation of Delhi at a time when only few congressman were able to win in Delhi, and was later appointed General Secretary, Pradesh Congress Committee (PCC), Delhi.
+He was first elected to the Municipal Corporation of Delhi and was later appointed General Secretary, Pradesh Congress Committee (PCC), Delhi.

 In 1980, he elected to 7th Lok Sabha, and was a Member, Consultative Committee, Ministry of Works and Housing in the Lok Sabha.
 At the time, he was a Sanjay Gandhi loyalist and a bakery owner.